BARRIERBOSS USA

 Common Mistakes (and How to Avoid Them)

-• Setting posts too shallow.
-A 6-foot fence catches serious wind.
+• Setting Posts Too Shallow: A 6-foot fence catches serious wind.
 Posts set less than 24 inches deep in concrete will lean within the first year, especially in soft or clay-heavy soils.
-If you're in a high-wind area, consider the Zero-Maintenance Privacy Fence Kit — it's engineered for wind resistance at the panel level, not just the post.

-• Not checking for level as you go.
-A fence that's a half-inch off at the first post can be 3 inches off by the tenth.
+• Not Checking for Level as You Go: A fence that is a half-inch off at the first post can be 3 inches off by the tenth.
 Check level and plumb at every single post and panel.
-Every one.

-• Choosing material based on upfront cost alone.
-That pressure-treated pine fence looks cheap today.
-Factor in staining every 2–3 years ($1–$3 per linear foot each time), replacing warped or rotted boards, and a full rebuild at year 12–15, and the lifetime cost often exceeds metal by 30–50%.
+• Choosing Material Based on Upfront Cost Alone: Pressure-treated pine looks cheap today.
+Factor in staining every 2 to 3 years, replacing warped or rotted boards, and a full rebuild at year 12 to 15, and the lifetime cost often exceeds metal by 30 to 50 percent.

 Frequently Asked Questions

-In 2026, expect to pay $15–$30 per linear foot for labor alone, depending on your market and terrain.
-That's $2,250–$4,500 for a 150-foot fence.
-If you want to save on materials and leave the installation to a pro, you can find a local fence installer experienced with metal panel systems.
+In 2026, expect to pay $15 to $30 per linear foot for labor alone, depending on your market and terrain.
+That is $2,250 to $4,500 for a 150-foot fence.
+If you want to save on materials and leave the installation to a pro, find a local fence installer experienced with metal panel systems.

 In most municipalities, yes.
-Permit costs typically range from $20–$400.
+Permit costs typically range from $20 to $400.
 Some HOAs have additional requirements on materials, colors, and setback distances.
 Check both before you order anything.

-With a dip-coated finish over a hot-dipped galvanized base (which is what BarrierBoss uses on all steel products), you're looking at 40+ years with zero maintenance.
-That's not marketing fluff — it's backed by a 40-year warranty.
+With a dip-coated finish over a hot-dipped galvanized base (which is what BarrierBoss uses on all steel products), you are looking at 40-plus years with zero maintenance.
+That is backed by a 40-year warranty.

 Ordering Smart: Factory-Direct Pricing and Real Delivery